top of page

 In moderate amounts, this plant compound is perfectly safe, but if you overindulge by eating too much, or too many of these foods, it can lead to accumulation of oxalate crystals in the body.
 This most often it occurs in the kidneys which can lead to painful kidney stones and other organ distress.
 High levels can also affect your calcium absorption.
 Cooking greens that are naturally higher in oxalate acid is one solution, but who wants wilted spinach in their cup?!

-Food Sensitivities
+Food Sensitivities & Green Smoothies

-Can you be allergic to green smoothies?
 Yes, absolutely if you are sensitive to the ingredients used.
 Use what you know your body responds well to and if you experiment, try only one new veggie or ingredient at a time.
 Isolate it so you can easily track the culprit.

 Got thyroid conditions or IBS?
 A word of caution, cruciferous vegetables such as bok choy, broccoli, cabbage, cauliflower, kale and watercress all contain compounds called, goitrogens.
 These are known to disrupt thyroid function in some people.
 Goitrogens interfere with iodine uptake and hormone production within the thyroid gland and be a triggering food.
 Cooking the above foods (as they really are super healthy) can reduce the effect that cruciferous vegetables have on the thyroid gland.